brandur/mutelight/content/articles/the-hitchhikers-guide-to-the-galaxy.md

 Today we have our own form of the Guide, and it's better than even Douglas Adams could have imagined: Wikipedia.

 Wikipedia is the ultimate travel resource.
-On a trip across the country it lets you look up everything&mdash;from towns and landmarks you're visiting to fact checking your tour guide.
+On a trip across the country it lets you look up everything--from towns and landmarks you're visiting to fact checking your tour guide.

 This would be a world with almost perfect flow of information if not for one thing.
-In every country on Earth, phone carriers actively encourage technological retrogression by keeping data roaming rates prohibitively expensive&mdash;and you're going to need data for a Wikipedia lookup.
+In every country on Earth, phone carriers actively encourage technological retrogression by keeping data roaming rates prohibitively expensive--and you're going to need data for a Wikipedia lookup.

 As luck would have it though, there are a few solutions that will compensate for 3G deficiency on international trips.
 I personally download a 5 GB dump of Wikipedia with **AllofWiki**, and furthermore use it to browse offline in any country.
 While traveling Europe last month, I used it to look up the [Berlin Wall](http://en.wikipedia.org/wiki/Berlin_wall), [Kunsthaus Tacheles](http://en.wikipedia.org/wiki/Kunsthaus_Tacheles), the [Lady Moura](http://en.wikipedia.org/wiki/Lady_Moura) (anchored in Monaco), [the Catacombs of Paris](http://en.wikipedia.org/wiki/Catacombs_of_paris), [the TGV](http://en.wikipedia.org/wiki/Tgv), and the [English language](http://en.wikipedia.org/wiki/English_language) (good read!) amongst hundreds of other subjects.
 A few days into the trip, it became an absolutely indispensable resource.